Graduate Certificate Program

 Students not enrolled in a Temple University graduate degree program who are applying for the freestanding certificate must submit:

-(1) a completed external application form, which may be also obtained as a hard copy from the Women's Studies Program in 811 Anderson Hall;
+(1) a completed external application form, which may be also obtained as a hard copy from the Gender, Sexuality and Women's Studies Program in 811 Anderson Hall;

 (2) an official transcript of all previous college work, showing a baccalaureate degree from an accredited university and an undergradute GPA of at least 3.0 (on a four-point scale);